ring-lang/ring/applications/goldmagic800/README.md

 Demo Version (18 Levels Only) : https://goldmagic800.sourceforge.io/

-Your friend discovered a unique and special box, created by the best wizard in the world 7000 years ago When you close this box and move it; you will find a new gold under the box It's an infinite source of gold.
-The Box exists in a special environment full of puzzles No one can enter this environment because it's protected by the magic.
-Your friend created a new robot using nanotechnology that can move the box using a remote control device.
-Your mission is to solve all of these puzzles and get this box forever to be the richest people in the world.

 The Gold Magic 800 is a puzzle game that will teach your unconscious mind to think like an entrepreneur.

 The game is based on moving your box around to get gold score (=800) to open the First Door (Box Number 1)